There are two types of administrators in your Mighty Network: Hosts and Moderators.

 One more thing.
 Your Mighty Network has Slack integration for Hosts and Moderators to monitor and jump into the activity in your Mighty Network.
 It's a fantastic way to collaborate privately among Hosts and Moderators, especially on high volume communities.
 Learn more here.

-One other note: at the moment, Slack monitoring only happens at the Mighty Network level, not the Group level.
+One other note: at the moment, Slack monitoring only happens at the Mighty Network level, not the Group or Course level.
 It's not you, it's us. :-)